Stop the Drips: Exploring the Reasons Behind Male Post-Pee Dribbling

 Studies show that men who have prostate problems may be able to pee more easily if they sit down because it relaxes the muscles around the prostate.

 Pelvic floor exercises for men (also known as Kegel exercises) and pelvic floor therapy are beneficial for managing incontinence.
-They keep your pelvic floor happy and healthy and can prevent incontinence.
+They keep your pelvic floor healthy and can prevent incontinence.

-Other regular amounts of exercise can also improve the overall health of your body, so combine some weight lifting, cardio, and pelvic floor exercises into your lifestyle.
+Regular exercise can also improve overall health, so combine weight lifting, cardio, and pelvic floor exercises into your lifestyle.

-#8.
-Eat Foods That Make Your Bladder Happy
+7. Eat Foods That Are Good for Your Bladder

 One of the simplest lifestyle changes you can make to help manage incontinence is to watch what you eat.